shebekocom/codewars-katas/README.md

 - Factorial (Number)
 - Find The Duplicated Number in a Consecutive Unsorted List (Number)
 - Fizz Buzz (Array)
+- Currying functions: multiply all elements in an array (Array)

 ## Complete Task 6-kyu